Nover11/SAKV/REBUTTAL_ICDE.md

 ## 🟥 Experiment 3: Segmentation Robustness

+This experiment evaluates whether SAKV remains effective when dataset-aware segmentation is replaced by generic, fixed-length, corrupted-boundary, or random-boundary alternatives.

-**Supported rebuttal concerns:** R3W1 and R4W2D2
+**For review comments:** R3W1 and R4W2D2
-**Corresponding rebuttal section:** Section 4, *Segmentation Robustness*
+**Refer to rebuttal section:** Section 4, *Segmentation Robustness*

-### Question

-Does SAKV require carefully engineered dataset-specific segmentation, or does it remain effective under generic and degraded segmentations?

 ### Experimental setup